harshithauv20/README/README.md

 # Hey, I'm Harshitha 👋

-I'm a **Robotics Engineering student graduating in 2027**, interested in robotics, automation, computer vision, and simulation.
+I'm a Robotics Engineering student graduating in 2027, interested in robotics, automation, computer vision, and simulation.

 I like learning by actually building things — from computer-vision projects and robot simulations to hardware and automation experiments.